Crunch-io/ta-da/content/dev/blog/analysing-so-data.md

 In the Crunch app we can take a look at some variable summaries to start to get a sense of the data structure.

-The StackOverflow questions are stored in two distinct formats, theres's a human readable version which is presented to the respondant, and a machine readable one which is stored as the variable names.
+The StackOverflow questions are stored in two distinct formats, there's a human readable version which is presented to the respondent, and a machine readable one which is stored as the variable names.
 One of the first, and most frequent questions that you'll likely ask when analyzing this survey is "what was that question again?".
-The StackOverflow team has helpfully provided the survey schema and Questionaire which shows the relationship between the variable names and the questions, but there's not a natural way to store this information in either a csv file or an R dataframe.
-Storing the questions in the first row of the table is probably a bad idea, so you will probably end up just keeping the schema and questionaire in separate files and cross-referencing them when needed.
+The StackOverflow team has helpfully provided the survey schema and Questionnaire which shows the relationship between the variable names and the questions, but there's not a natural way to store this information in either a csv file or an R dataframe.
+Storing the questions in the first row of the table is not a great idea, so you will probably end up just keeping the schema and questionnaire in separate files and cross-referencing them when needed.

 Crunch allows you to store more information than just the name about the